-As for the concept that is denoted by the phrase technical language: It’s undoubtedly true that legal language has a number of distinctive features; Peter Tiersma catalogs many of them here (scroll down to Part II: The Nature of Legal Language).
+As for the concept that is denoted by the phrase technical language: It’s obviously true that legal language has a number of distinctive features; Peter Tiersma catalogs many of them here (scroll down to Part II: The Nature of Legal Language).
 The features that are the most important with respect to legal interpretation is the existence of a large technical vocabulary and a vocabulary of ordinary words that can be used in specialized legal senses.
 The next most important feature is the propensity toward complex and even convoluted syntactic structures, which can be hard to understand and are often structurally ambiguous.

 However, I don’t think that the features of legal language provide a sufficient basis for McGinnis and Rappaport’s conclusions.
 I agree with Tiersma’s statement (quoted near the top of this post) that if those features are considered in isolation, they are insufficient to constitute a separate language.
 IMO, referring to legal language as a technical language is nothing more than a shorthand way of highlighting the fact that it includes so many technical terms.
 In this respect, the phrase technical language functions similarly to the phrase the language of the law.